RanaSulaiman/budgeat_api/README.md

 Run `$ brew doctor`.
 Brew is super great at telling you what else it may need.
 Sometimes there are file permissions to fix.
 Sometimes there's a warning that can be ignored.
 If there's anything ever wrong with Brew, `brew doctor` will usually be able to tell you what it is and how to fix it.

 ### Install Ruby Version Manager
 [Ruby Version Manager (rvm)](https://rvm.io/) makes it easy to install, manage, and switch between Ruby versions. _rvm_ is a _package manager_; it's software to help us install other software.
-Most _package managers_ are just for installing, updating, and removing software packages, but _rvm_ has a lot of really useful features specifically for working with Ruby that we'll use throughout Ada.

 Installing _rvm_ is done in the Terminal: `$ \curl -sSL https://get.rvm.io | bash -s stable`